eddywebs/password-generator/README.md

 ## Details for teaching team
 No login required.

-The file `word-scrape.php` was used to generate the word list.
+The file `controller/generator.php` does all the logic and password generation.

 ## Outside code
 * Bootstrap: http://getbootstrap.com/